Gibbons-Lab/isb_course_2021/docs/16S/talk.md

 <img src="assets/naive_bayes.png" width="75%">

 Instead, use *subsequences (k-mers)* and their counts to *predict* the lineage/taxonomy with *machine learning* methods.
-For 16S amplicon fragments this often provides better *generalization* and faster results.
+For 16S amplicon fragments, this approach often provides better *generalization* and faster results.

 ---

 <!-- .slide: data-background="var(--primary)" class="dark" -->

-## Let's assign taxonomy to the samples
+## Let's assign taxonomy to our samples

 :computer: Let's switch to the notebook and assign taxonomy to our ASVs